PeterMarshall29/book1/jupyternotebooks/introduction_to_programming.md

 - Link-time errors: found by linker - more difficult.
 - Run-time, or logic, errors, or logic errors, occur after successful creation of the .exe file.
 Too late to fix - people may have died!

+## Errors In Calculations

+Rounding (or round-off) error: The precision of arithmetic used by a computer is limited by its architecture.
+This can lead to unexpected values even from calculations expected to be simple.

+For example `sin(acos(-1)/4)` will not be identically equalt to `sqrt(2)/2`, provided sufficient decimaly place are used and testing their equality would produce an unexpected resutl

+`acos(-1)` is a simple way to obtain the value of `pi` in C++

+Truncation errors: Result from the use of an approximation.
+For example using numerical integration techniques, or Euler's method.